bobbychen1999/Rock-Paper-Scissor/README.md

-Online Person vs Person Simple Game Playing Platform

-The platform is designed to be a interactive place where people can play rock-paper-scissors

-Bobby Chen (451980) && Martin Zhang (457172)

-Rubric

-uses of react JS as frontend framework 10pts
+# Rock-Paper-Scissor #

+### What is this repository for? ###

+* Bobby Chen's repo for online rock-paper-scissor website

+### How do I get set up? ###

+* download the files, run cp_server.js using node.js
+* type your address + ":3456/cp_client.html" in your browser

+### Contribution guidelines ###

-users can sign up with a unique username and a corresponding password to protect the account 2pts
+* User must sign up with a unique username and corresponding password

-users can login with his/her username and password 3pts

-users can change pwd(verifying the current password will be required) 5pts
+* User can log in with those credentials, and can change password (current password required)

-maintain a sql database to store the user's info 5pts

-users can create a room with a unique room name 10pts
+* User can create a room with a room name (must be unique).
+The room can have an optional password to make it private

-users can create a room with pwd making the room private 5pts

-Up to two users can be in the same room to play rock-paper-scissors 10pts

-The game will end when one player wins twice and automatically leads to the lobby 5pts
+* When another user enters the room, game begins.
+The player who achieves two wins first will be the winner.

-users can visit others' profiles to check their winning rate 5pts
+* User can visit his/her or others' profiles to check their records

-A rank list of all users will be shown in the lobby 10pts
+* A rank list of all registerd users is in the lobby

-Good use of html and css 5pts

-best practices 5pts:

-code is well formatted with comments 3pts
-Pass html validator 2pts

-Creative portion 15pts:

-users can play with computer instead of other user (5pts)
+* User can play with computer
-users can invite others to play (5pts)
+* User can invite another to join his/her room and play
-users can chat when they play in the room (5pts)

-Approved by Jiaming Hu(456966)
+* Users can chat with each other during a game session

+### Who do I talk to? ###

+* Bobby Chen email chen.jiazhi@wustl.edu, cell 314-556-4976